-Photos by Patrick Tyrrell
+Photos by Patrick Tyrrell // Written by Mike Frash //

 Sir Paul McCartney

 A lot of bucket lists were checked off Friday.
-Paul’s boyish charm is truly uncanny and defies reality.
-His stories were contextualed to history, not simply music history, and they seemed too short.
+McCartney’s boyish charm is truly uncanny and defies reality.
+His stories were contextualized to history, not simply music history, and they seemed too short.
 During “Back In The U.S.S.R., “FREE PUSSY RIOT” flashed on the screen for five seconds, and the legend said that when he met Russian government officials in Moscow, they told him they learned English through The Beatles.
 Macca took listeners through a progression of Beatles lore, starting with the early 60’s boy band material, then progressing to psychedelic fare once it was dark.
-McCartney is a rock and roll God, and he fullfilled the promise of an epic set — the “Live and Let Die” firework moment will never be forgotten.
+McCartney is a rock and roll God, and he fulfilled the promise of an epic set — the “Live and Let Die” firework moment will never be forgotten.

 The lyrics “with a beautiful white heaven hanging over me” have never been more appropriate; the foggy confines of the Lands End Stage painted that word picture.
 Matt Berninger’s group needs fog.
 And while the kids were busy getting their euphoria on over at Zedd, those looking for floaty poetic musings placed over life-affirming musicianship found it.
 Like Paul McCartney, The National were lovingly backed by the Kronos Quartet, adding uplifting symphonic layering.
 Those that stayed until the end were offered a local treat; Bob Weir of Grateful Dead fame came out to help on the final song “Terrible Love” — and that made me think, what ever happened to that Grateful Dead cover album that was to be curated by The National?

 Twenty One Pilots